Norwich City: Ricky van Wolfswinkel will take penalties

 Norwich City boss Chris Hughton has insisted Ricky van Wolfswinkel will take future penalties after Robert Snodgrass's miss against Aston Villa.

-Hughton said he had expected Van Wolfswinkel to take the first-half spot-kick in
+Hughton said he had expected Van Wolfswinkel to take the first-half spot-kick in the 1-0 defeat.

 "We all know if the penalty is scored then we're not even talking about it," he told BBC Radio Norfolk.